-Kathleen Lockwood is an Equal Justice Works/Americorp Legal Fellow working as a staff attorney with the Clean Slate Project.
-Kathleen was exposed to the inequities of the criminal justice system through various volunteer positions prior to and during law school.
-She comes to the Clean Slate Project with a passion for working directly with those impacted by this system.
+Kathleen Lockwood is an Equal Justice Works/Americorps Legal Fellow working with the Clean Slate Project, which provides direct legal reentry services to persons with criminal records.
+Kathleen was exposed to the inequities of the criminal justice system through various volunteer positions prior to and during law school, and came to the Clean Slate Project with a passion for working directly with those impacted by this system.
 Read Kathleen’s full bio »

 Umar Muhammad is a community organizer with the Southern Coalition for Social Justice.
-His current responsibilities include working with clients who have criminal record histories to obtain court-based remedies such as expunctions and certificates of
+His current responsibilities include identifying people in the communities we serve who have criminal record histories and connecting them with our attorneys.
+SCSJ’s attorneys then attempt to obtain court-based remedies such as expunctions and certificates of relief when possible.

 Read Umar’s full bio »